-Statewide Community Infrastructure Program (SCIP)The City of Galt has partnered with the California Statewide Communities Development Authority (California Communities) to offer developers in Galt a cost-effective option for funding development impact fees on both non-residential and residential projects through the Statewide Community Infrastructure Program (SCIP).
-Using SCIP can assist in project cash flow by providing low-cost tax-exempt financing of a variety of development impact fees.
+Statewide Community Infrastructure Program (SCIP)The City of Galt has partnered with the California Statewide Communities Development Authority (CSCDA) to offer developers a cost-effective option for the financing of development impact fees and public improvements for both non-residential and residential projects through the Statewide Community Infrastructure Program (SCIP).
+SCIP can assist in project cash flow by providing low-cost tax-exempt financing of a variety of development impact fees and/or public improvements.
 This also allows smaller projects to have access to tax exempt financing.
-Property owners also have the option to pay off the assessments at any time within the 30 year maximum period.
+For questions related to SCIP, download the latest SCIP Presentation or contact the Economic Development Department at 209-366-7235.

 Recycling Market Development Zone (RMDZ) Program

 The City of Galt partnered with Cal Recycle and other communities in Sacramento County to form a regional RMDZ Program.
 The RMDZ Program is a business assistance program.
 Qualifying manufacturers in an RMDZ are eligible to receive low interest loans from the State.
 Companies in an RMDZ have access to other benefits, such as assistance locating recycled materials for processing and identifying new customers.
 The RMDZ program was designed to create an increase in market demand for local recycled material.